graduateclimateconference/gcc2022/faq.md

 ### What precautions does the GCC have against COVID-19?

-We plan to follow state and university guidelines regarding COVID-19. _More details coming soon..._
+We plan to follow state and university guidelines regarding COVID-19.
+Please refer to the [COVID](https://graduateclimateconference.github.io/covid/) page.

 ### What if my question is not answered here?